Quantum mechanical Pauli exchange energy is unreal.

 This contradictory quantum mechanical exchange energy due to kinetic energy change lacks real exchange force or physical reality ( this p.9-upper, this p.8-last, this p.5, this p.8-right-Discussion ).

-(Fig.4) Even when an electron-1 approaches the other H-atom-B's positive nucleus decreasing Coulomb potential energy, its kinetic energy keeps decreasing, violating energy conservation = trick of unphysical exchange energy.
+(Fig.4) In unreal quantum H2 molecule, even when an electron-1 approaches the other H-atom-B's positive nucleus decreasing Coulomb potential energy, its kinetic energy keeps decreasing, violating energy conservation = trick of unphysical exchange energy.

-No quantum mechanical Schrödinger equations are solvable except for one-electron hydrogen (= H ) atom ( this p.21-upper ).
+No quantum mechanical Schrödinger equations are solvable except for one-electron hydrogen (= H ) atom ( this or this p.21-upper ).

-In this only solvable H atom, the total energy E, which is the sum of electron's kinetic energy expressed as derivative and Coulomb potential energy, must be always constant and conserved in any electron's positions ( this-p.2-upper, this p.2-1st-paragraph ).
+In only this solvable H atom, the total energy E, which is the sum of electron's kinetic energy expressed as derivative and Coulomb potential energy, is always constant and conserved in any electron's positions ( this-p.2-upper, this p.2-1st-paragraph ).

 So in H atom, as the electron-1 is farther away from the H atom-A's positive nucleus, it increases Coulomb potential energy and decreases electron's kinetic energy to keep the constant and conserved total energy E.